You can retire on old-age pension at any point after you have reached your lower retirement age. The longer you work, the larger your pension will be.

-An increase for deferred retirement will be calculated on the accrued pension if you choose not to start withdrawing the old-age pension right at the lower retirement age and you do not receive an unemployment benefit for that period.
+An increase for deferred retirement will be calculated on the accrued pension if you choose not to start withdrawing the old-age pension right at the lower retirement age.
+However, no increase for deferred retirement will accrue during the months when you are paid an unemployment benefit.
 The increase for deferred retirement is 0.4 per cent for each deferred month.
 If you receive a provisional pension decision, you will not be able to see the increase for deferred retirement in it.
 The increase will only be added to the final pension decision.

 If you retire after your lower old-age pension age